lucas-montes/lucas-montes/README.md

 I hope that you will like what he does and if you have anything to tell him, go ahead.
 Cheers.

 - 🔭 Working and testing new technologies with ![InvFin](https://github.com/InvFin)
-- 🌱 Currently improving my skills on Data structures, Algorithms, AI and architecture.
+- 🌱 PLaying with DSA, AI and architecture.
 - 📫 How to reach: lluc23@hotmail.com

 # Connect: